Treating Bacterial Leaf Scorch

 Arborists, or tree surgeons, specialize in diverse forms of tree service.
 They are trained to remove trees, plant them, and provide treatment to disease trees.
 They can also provide maintenance services, such as pruning and mulching.

-Lastly, arborists have direct knowledge of tree management, various species, and risk management.
-All of the information you need about trees, you can find it from hiring an arborist.
+Lastly, Arborists have direct knowledge of tree management, various species, and risk management.
+All of the information you need about trees, you can find from hiring an Arborist.

 Give Us a Call Today!

 Bacterial leaf scorch is no laughing matter, and it must be treated quickly.
-Give us a call today at 817-533-8438 to speak to a member of our team about setting up a treatment plan for you.
+Give us a call today at tel:(817) 592-6846 to speak to a member of our team about setting up a treatment plan for you.

 We’re a little different than the average tree services company.